 If the automatic filler nozzle is operated correctly, it will switch itself off as soon as the tank is "full".
 Never attempt to fill beyond this point, as this will fill the expansion chamber.
 Fuel may leak out if ambient conditions are warm.

-The correct fuel grade for your vehicle is given on a sticker on the inside of the fuel tank flap, where further notes on fuel can be found.
+The correct fuel grade for your vehicle is given on a sticker on the inside of the tank flap.
+Further notes on fuel can be found.